vipulnaik/diet-exercise-health/profile-information/health-profile.md

     fortification in my almond milk), continuing with the supplementation is the safe choice for now.

-* 2 daily vegan omega-3 from Freshfield
+* 2 daily vegan omega-3, with one from Freshfield and one from sapling

   * Based on non-ideal omega-3 test results in both June 2021 and September 2024, I'm increasing my supplement daily dose from 1